Therapist InfoAbout Me:

 I am a Psychedelic-Assisted Integration Psychotherapist.
-I've been mainly focusing on the medicinal and therapeutic benefits of Psilocybin (mushrooms).
-I am exploring Cannabis-Assisted Therapy in the near future, as well as, trauma treatment with the support of MDMA (ecstasy).
+I've been mainly focusing on the medicinal and therapeutic benefits of Psilocybin mushrooms.

-My approach is psycho spiritual "psychological and spiritual."
-This approach leads to major personal and spiritual transformation....with the intention of spiritual connection to the spiritual essence of the individual.
+My approach is psycho-spiritual "psychological and spiritual."
+This approach leads to major personal and spiritual transformation with the intention of spiritual connection to the individual's spiritual essence.
 I value the community healing modal.

 Psycho-Educational Presentations to Mental Health Practitioners, Wellness Centres and Community Presentations.
 Specialized information sessions for First Nation, Inuit & Metis peoples of Canada (communities) with an emphasis on healing The Soul Wound (Duran, E. 2021)